nolim1t/nolim1t.github.io/_drafts/tere-eesti.md

 ![Estonia 1](https://images.itinerantfoodie.com/uploads/tere-eesti/IMG_2792.png)
 ![Estonia 2](https://images.itinerantfoodie.com/uploads/tere-eesti/IMG_2793.png)

-* Cost of Living wise it is about 10-15% more expensive than the "digital nomad mecca Chiang Mai"
+* Cost of Living is quite similar to Chiang Mai.
+In fact apartment rents seem cheaper than Cebu in the Phillipines.
+In Tallinn, public transport is FREE if you decide to register as a resident.
+* Startup friendly country
+* Banks actually offer you free tea and coffee while waiting!
+(Seriously)
 * Most non-EU citizens get 90 days every 6 months.
 There are ways around it (Portugal lets you spend 180 days every 6 months).
 * Definitely more english than Chiang Mai
 * Cheap alcohol!
 (I'm addicted to that estonian liqueur)
-* Close to UK (for conferences).
-Also doesn't count towards your schengen time.
+* Close to UK (for conferences, and meetups).
 * Internet access is considered a human right (I love that).
 Also there is a lot of internet freedom as well.
 * Similar weather to Vancouver, Canada but without the pricetag (Doesn't get warmer than 20 degrees in Summer!)